How Much Does A Smart Home Cost?

 If we take 2% of our average house price, we get a cost of £4,660.
 So we’re just shy of £5,000 for a budget kitchen.
 Having had a play with the price estimator on the Wren kitchens website, I would say that’s about right.

 If we take 4% of our average house price, we get a cost of £9,320.
 So we’re around the £10,000 mark for a mid-range kitchen.
 In smart home terms, this would allow you to have the lighting, heating and security features from your basic spec, plus some additional features such as access control with iButtons and an intercom to allow you to see and speak to visitors at your front door from anywhere in the world.

 If we take 6% of our average house price, we get a cost of £13,980.
-So we’re a little below the £15,000 mark for a high-end kitchen.
+So, in t his example, we’re a little below the £15,000 mark for a high-end kitchen.
 Back to the Wren price estimator to upgrade my countertops to granite, add some Neff appliances (including an oven with the disappearing door so I can pretend I’m on Bake Off) and my bill is… £13,845.
 Not bad.

 Book your free smart home consultation today